vriesmarcel/dapr-big-picture/README.md

 # Dapr Fundamentals GloboTicket Demo Application

 This application is intended to demonstrate the basics of using Dapr to build a microservices application.
-It is the demo project for the Pluralsight Dapr 1 Fundamentals course, by Mark Heath.
+It is the demo project for the Pluralsight Dapr 1 Big Picture, by Marcel de Vries and Dapr 1 Fundamentals course, by Mark Heath.

 This branch is the "before" example - a version of the demo application that does not have Dapr installed at all.
 It is unable to send emails, and simply uses HTTP calls for all communication between microservices.